Firm Events March 31, April 21, and May 14 | 2:00 - 3:00 p.m. ET

 Moderator: Jamey Collidge

 In a market defined by power constraints, regulatory flux, and rapid technological change, data center owners, operators, and capital providers are rethinking how they structure, finance, and deliver projects.
-Join us for a candid, owner-focused discussion on how to preserve bankability, manage evolving risks, and negotiate smarter contracts for the next wave of data center development.
+Join us for a candid discussion of the key risks and considerations shaping the next wave of data center development and what each party to a project needs to understand to navigate them.

 Key Topics: